xeofoundry/xeoIFC/README.md

 ## Compatibility

-xeoIFC targets xeoKit-compatible glTF/GLB and metadata output.
+xeoIFC targets xeokit-compatible glTF/GLB and metadata output.
 It is designed as a successor to cxconverter, so existing conversion setups can keep using the familiar command-line flags and `cxconverter.json` configuration shape.

-For xeoKit conversion tooling, see: https://github.com/xeokit/xeokit-convert
+For xeokit conversion tooling, see: https://github.com/xeokit/xeokit-convert

 ## Features include:

-- Extraction of the element tree structure from the IFC model and export as a scene graph, preserving GUIDs to enable metadata linking in xeoKit.
+- Extraction of the element tree structure from the IFC model and export as a scene graph, preserving GUIDs to enable metadata linking in xeokit.

 - Conversion of IFC geometric representations to points, polylines, triangle meshes, and text labels for GPU rendering.